 The Child Center and the Adolescent Center are two nationally recognized treatment centers which provide a unique blend of intensive psychiatric care combined with education, experiential therapies and strong family involvement.

-Peter M. Lake, MD, medical director of Rogers Memorial Hospital – Oconomowoc and the Adolescent Center, and Stephanie Eken, MD, FAAP, medical director of the Child Center are board-certified child and adolescent psychiatrists who practice full time at Rogers Memorial Hospital.
+Peter M. Lake, MD, medical director of Rogers Memorial Hospital – Oconomowoc and the Adolescent Center, and Cuong Tieu, MD medical director of the Child Center are board-certified child and adolescent psychiatrists who practice full time at Rogers Memorial Hospital.

 Evidence-based treatment is led by our board-certified child and adolescent psychiatrists.
 Our experienced, compassionate staff works together with families, school professionals and health care providers to develop a personalized treatment plan that meets each child’s unique needs.